-4.6 Access to Board Materials and Information
+6.6 Access to Board Materials and Information

-Under the Deed of Indemnity, Access and Insurance, directors have access to inspect the Company's records which have been prepared during, or relate to, the director's tenure or discharge of duties as a director in respect of the Company.
+Each director has entered into a Deed of Indemnity, Access and Insurance, under which they are indemnified against liability in connection with their role as a director of Paladin.
+Under the Deed, directors have access to inspect the Company's records which have been prepared during, or relate to, the director's tenure or discharge of duties as a director in respect of the Company.

-4.7 Paladin Board Meetings
+6.7 Paladin Board Meetings

-The Board meets formally at least four times a year.
-As the Board moves into production in Q1 CY2024, additional Board meetings will be scheduled to meet the growing needs of the business.
+During FY2024, the Board increased its frequency of Board meetings from four to six times annually, to meet the growing needs of the business as it transitioned into operations.
 Board and Committee meetings are held in person and via video conference.

-4.8 Committees of the Board
+6.8 Committees of the Board

-For FY2023, the Board had three standing Committees being the Audit & Risk Committee, Technical & Sustainability Committee and the Governance, Remuneration & Nomination Committee.
+For FY2024, the Board had three standing Committees being the Audit & Risk Committee, Technical & Sustainability Committee and the Governance, Remuneration & Nomination Committee.

-Details of meeting attendance for members of each Committee are set out in Paladin's 2023 Annual Report.
+Details of meeting attendance for members of each Committee are set out in Paladin's 2024 Annual Report.

-Board Committee membership for FY2023 is set out in the table below:
+Board Committee membership for FY2024 is set out in the table below:

-Committee Members Composition Audit & Risk Committee Joanne Palmer (Chair) Peter Watson (Non-Executive Director) Melissa Holzberger (Non-Executive Director) Jon Hronsky (Non-Executive Director) Three or more non-executive directors Members who between them have accounting and financial expertise and a sufficient understanding of the industries in which the Company operates, to be able to discharge the Committee's mandate effectively A majority of independent non- executive directors Chaired by an independent director who is not the chair of the Board Governance, Remuneration & Nomination Committee Lesley Adams (Chair) Joanne Palmer (Non-Executive Director) Melissa Holzberger (Non-Executive Director) Peter Main (Non-Executive Director) Three or more non-executive directors A majority of independent non-executive directors Chaired by an independent director Technical & Sustainability Committee Peter Watson (Chair) Lesley Adams (Non-Executive Director) Peter Main (Non-Executive Director) Jon Hronsky (Non-Executive Director) Three or more non-executive directors A majority of independent non-executive directors Chaired by an independent director
+Committee Members Composition Audit & Risk Committee Joanne Palmer (Chair) Peter Watson (Non-Executive Director) Melissa Holzberger (Non-Executive Director) Jon Hronsky (Non-Executive Director) Three or more non-executive directors Members who between them have accounting and financial expertise and a sufficient understanding of the industries in which the Company operates, to be able to discharge the Committee's mandate effectively A majority of independent non-executive directors Chaired by an independent director who is not the chair of the Board Governance, Remuneration & Nomination Committee Lesley Adams (Chair) Joanne Palmer (Non-Executive Director) Melissa Holzberger (Non-Executive Director) Peter Main (Non-Executive Director) Three or more non-executive directors A majority of independent non-executive directors Chaired by an independent director who is not the chair of the Board Technical & Sustainability Committee Peter Watson (Chair) Lesley Adams (Non-Executive Director) Peter Main (Non-Executive Director) Jon Hronsky (Non-Executive Director) Three or more non-executive directors A majority of independent non-executive directors Chaired by an independent director who is not the chair of the Board

-The roles and responsibilities of each Committee member are set out in the respective Committee Charters which are available on the Corporate Governance page of the Company's website www.paladinenergy.com.au.
+The function of the Board Committees and the roles and responsibilities of each Committee member are set out in the respective Committee Charters which are available on the Corporate Governance page of the Company's website www.paladinenergy.com.au.
+The Board and Committee Charters were reviewed on 13 June 2024.